BlissRoms-x86/blog/_posts/2021/2021-08-11-updates-august-2021.md

 # BlissRoms

 This week, we’re releasing BlissRoms v14.6.
-Here's a glimpse of the changes over the past month:
+Here's the full changelog:

 - Merged August Security Patch
 - Moved battery percentage to the left side of battery icon